ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Relationship to the Minimal Set of Transport Services for End Systems

-{{I-D.ietf-taps-minset}} identifies a minimal set of transport services that end systems should offer.
+{{?RFC8923}} identifies a minimal set of transport services that end systems should offer.
 These services make all non-security-related transport features of TCP, MPTCP, UDP, UDP-Lite, SCTP and LEDBAT available that 1) require interaction with the application, and 2) do not get in the way of a possible implementation over TCP (or, with limitations, UDP).
 The following text explains how this minimal set is reflected in the present API.
-For brevity, it is based on the list in Section 4.1 of {{I-D.ietf-taps-minset}}, updated according to the discussion in Section 5 of {{I-D.ietf-taps-minset}}.
+For brevity, it is based on the list in Section 4.1 of {{?RFC8923}}, updated according to the discussion in Section 5 of {{?RFC8923}}.
 The present API covers all elements of this section except `Notification of Excessive Retransmissions (early warning below abortion threshold)`.
-This list is a subset of the transport features in Appendix A of {{I-D.ietf-taps-minset}}, which refers to the primitives in "pass 2" (Section 4) of {{!RFC8303}} for further details on the implementation with TCP, MPTCP, UDP, UDP-Lite, SCTP and LEDBAT.
+This list is a subset of the transport features in Appendix A of {{?RFC8923}}, which refers to the primitives in "pass 2" (Section 4) of {{!RFC8303}} for further details on the implementation with TCP, MPTCP, UDP, UDP-Lite, SCTP and LEDBAT.

 * Connect:
 `Initiate` Action ({{initiate}}).